darshanparajuli/git-wait/README.md

 # git-wait

-A simple wrapper utility around `git` that waits until `index.lock` file is no longer present before forward all the args to `git` and running the command.
+A simple wrapper utility around `git` that waits until `index.lock` file is no longer present before forwarding all the args to `git` and running the command.

 ## Usage